-Primary Care Physicians (PCPs) misdiagnose melanoma as often as 58% of the time.
-PCPs will be able to use DermaSensor to better assess skin lesions and whether patients need additional clinical care.
+While Americans have much better access to Primary Care Physicians (PCPs), early diagnosis in primary care is hampered by limited consultation time and limited dermatology training.
+Physicians will be able to use DermaSensor to better assess skin lesions and determine whether patients need additional clinical care.

 Retail clinic use has doubled in the last 5 years.
 Patients turn to retail clinics due to convenience, transparency of cost, and efficient service.
-Our device will allow consumers to visit retail clinics with their skin lesion concerns and allow retail clinicians to efficiently evaluate lesions.
+DermaSensor will allow patients to visit retail clinics with their skin lesion concerns and allow retail clinicians to effectively evaluate lesions.

 An adjunctive tool, also known as a clinical decision support tool, is not meant to replace clinicians’ decision making.
 DermaSensor will provide clinicians with additional information about a lesion for them to consider in their clinical decision.
 An adjunctive tool is not a diagnostic so will not provide information on the exact type of potential skin cancer (e.g. melanoma), nor does it make any decision for the clinician.